Simple Assault in D.C.

 Initial arraignments are held in Room C10 of D.C.
 Superior Court, located at 500 Indiana Avenue, NW.
 C10 is on the lower level of the court building.
 “Citation arraignments” begin at 10:00 am.
 Arraignments for people who have been detained pending the hearing begin at 1:00 pm.

 An initial status hearing is typically scheduled three or four weeks from the arraignment.
 This period of time gives the defendant’s lawyer an opportunity to discuss the case with the assigned prosecutor from the U.S. Attorney’s Office.
-The parties will then decide either to schedule a trial date or to enter into some type of non-trial disposition at the third court date.
+The parties will then decide either to schedule a trial date or to enter into some type of non-trial disposition.

 Will I go to jail?